-- 255. Waste Management.
-According to the "Waste Management Code" (Article 14-Waste Management Plan of the Company), the Contractor has to prepare a Waste Management Plan for the Company (describing in details hazardous waste management) and submit it to the MEPA for approval.
-In addition, according to the same law (article 15) the Contractor should hire an Environmental Manager and submit contact information to the MEPA.
-All types of waste must be managed according to the approved waste management plan.
+349. Waste Management.
+All types of waste must be managed according to the project specific Waste Management plan.
 Waste must be transported for disposal on identified landfill or transferred to licensed companies.
-Transportation, waste disposal on landfill, as well as transfer of hazardous waste to licensed companies is associated with certain costs. - 256.
-Monitoring.
-The Construction Contractor must undertake permanent noise, vibration and emissions monitoring.
-In addition, temporary noise barriers will be necessary to install at the construction objects.
-Monitoring results should be included in the monthly and quarterly reports. - 257.
-Occupational and Community H&S. The Contractor shall hire a qualified health and safety specialist who will provide safety training to the staff according to the requirements of the individual workplace.
-Prior to commencement of works, the work site personnel shall be instructed about safety rules for the handling and storage of hazardous substances (fuel, oil, lubricants, bitumen, paint etc.). - 258.
+Transportation, waste disposal on Lanchkhuti landfill, as well as transfer of hazardous waste to licensed companies is associated with certain costs.

+- 350. Monitoring.
+The Construction Company (CC) will undertake noise, vibration and emissions measurements.
+Measurement results will be submitted to CSC. - 351.
+Occupational and Community H&S. The Construction Company (CC) shall hire a qualified health and safety specialist who will provide safety training to the staff according to the requirements of the individual workplace.
+Prior to commencement of works, the work site personnel shall be instructed about safety rules for the handling and storage of hazardous substances (fuel, oil, lubricants, bitumen, paint etc.). - 352.
 Staff.
-The Contractor will appoint a full time Environmental Manager (EM) to be a senior member of the construction management team based on-site for the duration of the contract.
-The CSC will appoint a Part time International Environmental Specialist. - 259.
-The construction company will be responsible for envisaging the implementation cost of the EMP, including the proposed mitigation measures (and additional activities, if any), and surveys (if required by the MDF and IEE) in their project budget.
-Implementation of the IEE/EMP is obligatory for the contractor.
-The Contractor shall be aware that the IEE will require updating. - 260.
-The PMC and CSCs will finalize the capacity building program and ensure it is designed to be participatory to the extent possible so it is more effective, with a large amount of learning by doing, role playing, group.
+The Construction Company (CC) will appoint a full time Environmental Manager (EM) to be a senior member of the construction management team based on-site for the duration of the contract. - 353.
+The construction company will responsible for envisaging the implementation cost of the EMP, including the proposed mitigation measures (and additional activities, if any), and surveys (if required by the MDF and IEE) in their project budget.
+Implementation of the IEE/EMP is obligatory for the Construction Company (CC).
+The Construction Company (CC) shall be aware that the IEE require updating.